-In cooperation with Technical Education Support Foundation (THESA), BCS training and partners from Estonia, Finland and Latvia, the objective of the joint project “ITSVET” is to develop in the project partner countries, including Estonia, a curriculum for junior specialist in IT security in vocational education and training (VET), generate its innovative content and training methodology.
+In cooperation with Technical Education Support Foundation (THESA), BCS training and partners from Estonia, Finland and Latvia, the objective of the joint project “ITSVET” was to develop in the project partner countries, including Estonia, a curriculum for junior specialist in IT security in vocational education and training (VET), generate its innovative content and training methodology.

 First of all, an employers’ survey was carried out in the partner countries to find out the labour market needs for training on EQF levels 3-5 for the skills of information security professionals and which specific skills should be taught on these levels.
 Based on the survey results, a competence profile for the IT security junior specialist in VET as well as a partial occupational standard for such a specialist will be created.
 Then, based on the profile and standard, a curriculum, teaching materials with relevant content and suitable teaching methodology, which should be as practical as possible and in line with work environment will be designed.
 The project also includes pilot training conducted for ICT security teachers in partner countries’ VET schools.